How to unblock a sink with or without a plunger

 Put on a pair of rubber gloves, put down some old towels and slowly unscrew the U-bend or bottletrap using a wrench.
 It can come in several parts so take a picture first – that way, you’ll know how to put it all back together later.

-Have a bucket ready to catch any water as you pull it apart, and clear out the pipework.
+Have a bucket or an kitchen bowl ready to catch any water as you pull it apart, and clear out the pipework.
 Remember to wash out any dismantled traps or pipework in another sink, bath or using the outside tap – otherwise you’ll end up with wet feet!

 How to unblock a bathroom sink